Does Leopard Gecko Need Light?

 In conclusion, artificial lighting brings numerous benefits to your leopard gecko’s health, but it is essential to be aware of potential negative effects and provide a healthy balance between natural and artificial light sources.

-You may also like: How Much Is A Blue Gecko?
+You may also like: How Much Does A Crested Gecko Cost?

 Understanding the Circadian Rhythm of Leopard Geckos